heisade/heisade.cybersecurityjourney.github.io/dailyjourneydocumentation.md

   So I want to try my best and finish this today, I was able to see something that might be of great help to me in doing this.

 31/Dec/24
-  Today couldn't do much because my laptop charger has spoilt, hoping to get a new one after the new year celebration
+  Today couldn't do much because my laptop charger has spoilt, hoping to get a new one after the New Year celebration

 1/Jan/25
-  Just found out today that you can use wine to run windows apps on linux
+  Just found out today that you can use Wine to run Windows apps on Linux

 2/Jan/25
   Didn't do anything today, my laptop charger was giving me more problems.

 3/Jan/25
   Didn't do anything today because I went out today.

+4/Jan/25
+  Did a lot of work today from 12 am to 4 am but i didn't commit changes of the work i did because my system crashed.
+Just finish fixing it.